fam007e/fun007/Text2PDF/README.md

 ## Overview
 `txt2pdf` is a binary made from z-shell script that converts plain text files to PDF format.
 The script allows you to specify fonts, font sizes, font types, and margins for customization.
-It uses `enscript` and `ps2pdfwr` from `ghostescript` for the conversion process.
+It uses `enscript`, and `ps2pdfwr` from `ghostscript` for the conversion process.

 ## Dependencies
 - `enscript`: Converts text files to PostScript.